jayfray12/DataSynthesis/DataTier/DataSynthesis-DataTier-Setup.md

 underneath the DataTier/MySQL directory as follows:

 - MySQL-DataLoad: We have published all the files needed to load the database (or you can use the dump file).
 We have used both ways.
+This directory contains all the SQL files and a configured source load script.
 - MySQL-DDL: We publish all every export of the database we do as a complete DDL
-- MySQL-DumpFiles: Single dump files that can be restored to help with setting up the
-- database with all the data.
+- MySQL-DBDumps: Single dump files that can be restored to help with setting up the database with all the data.

 ### Install and Configuration
 We have worked with 8.0.x on Windows, Linux and Mac and we do not require any